-Whether you're a new parent or have multiple little ones running around, we all know parenthood is busy.
-To add one more thing to your list, the tax deadline—April 15—is quickly approaching.
+Whether you're a new mama or have multiple little ones running around, we all know motherhood is busy.
+To add one more thing to your list, the tax filing deadline—April 15—is quickly approaching.
 Having children changes multiple parts of your filing process, especially when it comes to new deductions and credits.
 Depending on what you qualify for, certain tax credits and deductions for families could save you money on your taxes this year.

 Earned Income Tax Credit (EITC)

 One significant credit that taxpayers sometimes miss is the Earned Income Tax Credit.
-According to the IRS, one out of five taxpayers who are eligible for the EITC fail to claim it.
-The credit is based on your earned income from working and can be worth up to $6,431 for a family with three kids so there is no reason to miss this credit if you are eligible.
+According to the IRS, one out of five taxpayers who are eligible for the EITC don't claim it.
+The credit is based on your earned income from working and can be worth up to $6,557 for a family with three kids, so don't miss out on this credit if you are eligible.

 Child and Dependent Care Credit

-You should qualify for the Child and Dependent Care Credit if your kids are under the age of 13 (no age limit if disabled) and you regularly pay a caretaker to watch them so you can go to work—nursery school, private kindergarten, after-school programs and day care all qualify.
+You may qualify for the Child and Dependent Care Credit if your kids are under the age of 13 (no age limit if disabled) and you regularly pay a caretaker to watch them so you can go to work—nursery school, private kindergarten, after-school programs and day care all qualify.
 The credit can be up to 35% of dependent care costs of $3,000 ($1,050) for one child and up to 35% of dependent care costs of $6,000 ($2,100) for two or more children.

 Child Tax Credit

-The Child Tax Credit allows parents a credit up to $2,000 for each qualifying child in 2018.
+The Child Tax Credit allows parents a credit up to $2,000 for each qualifying child.
 Some basic requirements need to be met in order to take this credit.

-- Filed as a dependent on your taxes
+- Be filed as a dependent on your taxes

 - Receive more than half of their financial support from you